-(1) See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the Official Statement, "DEBT SERVICE REQUIREMENTS" and "OTHER OBLIGATIONS" in this Appendix and see the "Audited Financial Report Fiscal Year Ended August 31, 2019" in Appendix D for more information.
-(2) Includes the Bonds and excludes the Refunded Bonds.
+(2) Excludes interest accrete on outstanding capital appreciation bords.
+(3) See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the body of the Official Statement, "DEBT SERVICE REQUIREMENTS" in this Appendix and see the "Audited Financial Report Fiscal Year Ended August 31, 2019" in Appendix D for more information.
+(4) Source: Certified Values from Rusk and Cherokee County Appraisal Districts as of July 2020.
+(5) Includes the Bonds and excludes the Refunded Bonds.
 Preliminary, subject to change.